alephjs/alephjs.org/pages/docs/basic-features/apis.md

 interface APIContext extends Deno.RequestEvent {
   data: Map<string, any> // The data handled by middlewares.
   response: APIResponse  // An interface that aligns to the parts of the `Response` with helper methods
-  router: RouterURL      // The router by the api routing.
+  router: RouterURL      // The router for the api routing.
 }

 type APIHandler = {